CS-1400/CS-1400.github.io/_pages/data-types/tuples.md

 [Run in Repl.it](https://repl.it/@bianca_ruiz/list-slicing#main.py){: .btn }

 ## Immutability
-Tuples are immutable, which means you cannot change their attributes after instantiation.
+- Tuples are immutable, which means you cannot change their attributes after instantiation.
+- You can join one tuple to another tuple.

 <iframe></iframe>